kb100/youtubed/README.md

     --media-cmd         Use "media-cmd file" to open a file after download.
                         Default: i3-msg exec mpv

+    --domain-whitelist  Reject url unless its domain is in the given file.
+                        Default:

     --run-in-foreground Tells youtubed to stay in the foreground.

 # BUGS